UNDER CONSTRUCTION STILL!

 September 2: Beignets in New Orleans

-I look forward to the beignets, the exact opposite of spice, they are made of sugar, flower and oil and have the taste and scent of a decadent breakfast.
+I look forward to the beignets, the exact opposite of spice, they are made of sugar, flour, and oil and have the taste and scent of a decadent breakfast.

 September 2: Audubon Insectarium

 After our fill of Beignets and breakfast, we continued to the Audubon Society Insectarium and butterfly garden.
-This was my first visit to a special place.
+This was my first visit to this special place.
 It was also our first taste test of Chirp Cookies made with Crickets.
-They were quite taste except for the legs.
+They were quite tasty except for the legs.